markholloway/markholloway.github.io/_posts/2018-12-31-php-composer-macos.md

 /usr/bin/php

 ```
-There may be multiple php versions installed.
-If `/usr/local/bin/php` is shown there is a chance another version of php has been installed with a package manager such as [`homebrew`](https://brew.sh).
+Adding the `-a` will indicate if there is more than one version of php installed.

 ```bash